laura-voss/Palendar/README.md

 ### Start Server

 ```
-cd backend
+cd server
 npm start
 ```

-Please leave this terminal running in the background.
+Leave this terminal running in the background.

 ### Start Client